--Discuss the problem with the SENDCO/Headteacher

--The Headteacher may refer the matter to the Area Special Needs Officer, or seek other external advice in a confidential manner.
-Parents are informed about Information Advice and Support Services (formerly Parent Partnership) and how to make representations to the LA.

--More serious on-going concerns should be presented in writing to the SEND Governor, who will inform the Chair of Governors, School Adviser, or the LA SEND Adviser as appropriate.
+- -Discuss the problem with the SENDCO. - -Discuss the problem with the Headteacher. - -The Headteacher may refer the matter to the Area Special Needs Officer, or seek other external advice in a confidential manner.
+Parents are informed about Information Advice and Support Services (formerly Parent Partnership) and how to make representations to the LA. - -More serious on-going concerns should be presented in writing to the SEND Governor, who will inform the Chair of Governors, School Adviser, or the LA SEND Adviser as appropriate.

-Revised and adopted by the Governing Body Date: May 2024
+Revised and adopted by the Governing Body Date:

-To be reviewed annually or in line with any change in legislation or DFE guidance
+To be reviewed annually or in line with any change in legislation or DFE guidance.